Tomato Growing Tips

 Some of the household items I like using include used (washed) pantyhose; cut them in wide strips and you can use them for tying up the tomatoes to their stakes.

-Gallon containers like milk jugs or (my favorite) the gallon Arizona Tea jugs are great for mixing up fish and seaweed emulsion fertilizer drenches.
+Gallon containers like plastic milk jugs and tea jugs are great for mixing up fish and seaweed emulsion fertilizer drenches.
 Just remember to label the containers with their new ingredients!
+Two liter bottles are fine as well.

 All kinds of household plastic and waxed paper containers can be used for temporary potting, before setting out in the garden.
 Just make sure to punch holes for drainage.